kencx/source/content/posts/auto-generate-resume.md

 [of](https://github.com/AmruthPillai/Reactive-Resume)
 [resume](https://github.com/topics/resume-builder) building sites out there, mostly catered for people in Tech, but many involve creating an account on their sites and using one of their templates.
-No thank you.
+That's not really my thing.

 I also have an existing resume in LaTeX, which I could just use to build a PDF automatically with Github Actions, and call it a day, but there's no fun in that.
-Instead, I *have* to over-engineer an entire resume pipeline that automatically builds it in three different formats:
+Instead, I wanted to over-engineer a full pipeline that automatically builds a resume in three different formats:

 1. pdf
 2. html to host a static site (because why not?)